Nru Nsukka: Royal homes

-Nru Nsukka has 3 traditional rulers installed not long ago Following the emergence and declaration of new autonomous communities carved out of the old Nru Community by the present Enugu state government Ifeanyi Ugwuanyi.
+Nru Nsukka has 3 traditional rulers installed years ago Following the emergence and declaration of new autonomous communities carved out of the old Nru Community by the former Enugu state government Ifeanyi Ugwuanyi.

-The pioneer traditional ruler of Nru is Igwe Sylvanus Arumah(Eze udo 1 of Nru) as the Igbo culture and Nsukka's own stand, he worked and is still working with his cabinet members now restricted only within Iheagu autonomous community as their own head.
+The pioneer traditional ruler of Nru is Late Igwe Sylvanus Arumah(Eze udo 1 of Nru) as the Igbo culture and Nsukka's own stand, he worked with his cabinet members and later restricted only within Iheagu autonomous community as their own head following the creation of the new autonomous community.

-Presently Nru n'ato Ezike Ekwuosu has three recognised traditional rulers and one namely; HRH Slyvanus Arumah and HRH Linus Okonkwo Atugwu, HRH Paul Atanike for Iheagu autonomous community, Ezema ne Edem autonomous community and Umuoyo autonomous community respectively.
+Presently Nru n'ato Ezike Ekwensu has three recognised traditional rulers offices and one namely; HRH Linus Okonkwo Atugwu, HRH Ejike Asadu Ezema ne Edem autonomous community and Umuoyo autonomous community respectively, for Iheagu autonomous community the office is currently vacant following the demise of their traditional ruler.

 The traditional rulers pick their cabinets predominantly from the various sub-communities making up their areas of jurisdiction either by elections or nominations within the villages involved.